peermetrics/sdk-js/README.md

 peerMetrics.addSdkIntegration({
 	mediasoup: {
         device: device, // mandatory, the mediasoupClient.Device() instance
-        serverId: '', // string, mandatory, an ID to indentify the SFU server the user connects to
+        serverId: '', // string, optional, an ID to indentify the SFU server the user connects to (default: mediasoup-sfu-server)
-        serverName: '' // string, optional, a more readable name for this server }
+        serverName: '' // string, optional, a more readable name for this server (default: MediaSoup SFU Server) }
 })
 ```